haoran1012/PostGIS-Builder/docs/components/pgrouting/index.rst

 .. code-block:: console
    :linenos:

-   postgres=# \c geohelm
+   postgres=# \c demodb
-   You are now connected to database "geohelm" as user "postgres". geohelm=#
+   You are now connected to database "gedemodbohelm" as user "postgres". demodb=#

 4. Install the PostGIS extension.